tariqul420/mongoose-js-starter/readme.md

 # Mongoose Quick Start

-A modern Node.js application using Express, Mongoose, and MongoDB with best practices for API development.
+A modern Node.js application template using Express, Mongoose, and MongoDB with best practices for API development.

 ## Features